Ilya Firsov – Sobaka Studio Kiborg Game Designer Portfolio

 Procedural Generation Systems

-The system handled procedural generation of:
+The system handled procedural generation for:

-• Combat Encounters: including enemy waves, room rewards, combat modifiers (e.g., traps, turrets), and boss/miniboss encounters.
+• Combat encounters, including enemy waves, room rewards, combat modifiers (e.g., traps, turrets), and boss/miniboss encounters

-• Random Events: such as shops, special rooms, and gameplay events.
+• Random events, such as shops, special rooms, and gameplay events

 Doors like this one show what events and rewards await players at branching paths

-Boss
+Final Boss Design

 Balance

-I was responsible for balancing almost everything:
+I was responsible for balancing almost every core system in the game

-• Pawns (player, 24 enemies, 10 mini-bosses, and 3 bosses)
+• Balanced the player, 24 enemy types, 10 mini-bosses, and 3 bosses

-• Weapons (62 melee weapons, 64 ranged weapons, and 133 modifications for them)
+• Balanced 62 melee weapons, 64 ranged weapons, and 133 modifications

 The game relied heavily on Unreal Engine Data Tables for storing balance values, and manual editing proved time-consuming and inefficient.
 To address this, I migrated the majority of balancing work into structured Google Sheets and implemented a pipeline for exporting directly to CSVs compatible with Unreal’s Data Tables.